 Hutchins Institute for Public Policy Studies and Community Action

-The mission of the Hutchins Institute for Public Policy Studies and Community Action (heretofore referred to as HIPP), is to promote discussions about environmental and socio-economic issues on and off campus, and to facilitate research and projects on these topics.
+The mission of the Hutchins Institute for Public Policy Studies and Community Action (HIPP) is to promote discussions about environmental and socioeconomic issues on and off campus, and to facilitate research and projects on these topics.

-4. Coalition for Latino Civic Engagement (CLACE): Collaborates with the Community Foundation Sonoma County and Community Action Partnership to organize a coalition with expertise in voter registration to promote “Su Voto es su Voz,” a voter registration and education project in the Roseland area of Santa Rosa.
-This organization is currently addressing issues of representation in local government and also discussing the renewal of the Student Congress, which was a HIPP program several years ago.
+1. Coalition for Latino Civic Engagement (CLACE): Its mission is to collaborate with Community Action Partnership to organize a coalition of several other organizations with expertise in voter registration to promote “Su Voto es su Voz,” a voter registration and education project in the Roseland area of Santa Rosa.
+See www.clace.org.

-5. Northern California Earth Institute (NCEI): Promotes discussion groups based on a series of five group-study guides on various topics relating to sustainability.
-Dr. Debora Hammond is currently exploring collaboration between NCEI and the Institute for Ecology and Economy and the Center for Ecoliteracy in Berkeley.
+3. Northern California Earth Institute: to promote discussion groups based on a series of five group-study guides on various topics relating to sustainability (on-going).

 4. Roseland Redevelopment Project: A project to turn the Roseland Shopping Center located on Sebastopol Road (to Dutton Avenue) into a three-story building with low-income housing on the third floor, offices on the second floor, and businesses on the first floor, and to include in this urban development a multicultural center and a plaza with a kiosk and gardens (on-going)